 One of the most-suggested projects for this area was to do something about the wimpy little posts that hold up the metal roof on our porch.
 It’s really a pretty ugly covering, and if I had limitless money and time we’d certainly be ripping it out and doing something that feels a little more like part of the house.
 But, of course, that’s not in the budget so we’ve got to make do with what we have.

-Which is exactly what we would be doing, but I don’t want to be obvious about it, you know?
+Which is exactly what we would be doing.
+But, I don’t want to be obvious about it, you know?

 Here’s a reminder of what it looked like before:

-I really felt like covering it wasn’t going to work, so instead I asked what y’all thought about painting it black.
-The overwhelming answer was a resounding “DO IT,” so I dove in.
+I really felt like covering it wasn’t going to work.
+So instead, I asked what y’all thought about painting it black.
+The overwhelming answer was a resounding “DO IT!”
+So, I dove in.

 Do you hear me?
 I’m talking to you!
 You can do this!

-Step One: Clean everything (thoroughly!)
+Step One: Clean Everything